IBM/aspera-cli/docs/README.md

 > [!TIP]
 > The node is identified by identifier.
 > To use a name instead, one can use the [percent selector](#percent-selector), like `%name:"<NODE_NAME>"`.
-> The path is identifier by a path, one can specify a file ID, with `%id:123`.
+> The folder is identified by its path; a file ID can be specified instead, with `%id:123`.
 > If the ID is left blank: `%id:`, then it means `*`, that is, "all".

 ##### Example: List permissions on a user shared folder